-After you upgrade your ESXi hosts to version 7.0, use installers provided by I/O filter vendors to upgrade I/O filters deployed in the ESXi host cluster.
+After you upgrade your ESXi hosts to version 7.0 and later, use installers provided by I/O filter vendors to upgrade I/O filters deployed in the ESXi host cluster.

-When you upgrade an ESXi 6.5 or 6.7 host that has custom I/O filter VIBs to version 7.0, all supported custom VIBs are migrated.
-However, the legacy I/O filters cannot work on ESXi 7.0.
-The filters generally include 32 bit CIM providers, while ESXi 7.0 requires 64 bit CIM applications.
+When you upgrade an ESXi 6.x host that has custom I/O filter VIBs to version 7.0 and later, all supported custom VIBs are migrated.
+However, the legacy I/O filters cannot work on ESXi 7.0 and later.
+The filters generally include 32 bit CIM providers, while ESXi 7.0 and later requires 64 bit CIM applications.
 You need to upgrade the legacy filters to make them compatible.

 An upgrade consists of uninstalling the old filter components and replacing them with the new filter components.
 To determine whether an installation is an upgrade, vCenter Server checks the names and versions of existing filters.
 If the existing filter names match the names of the new filters but have different versions, the installation is considered an upgrade.